 You’ve enrolled as a mental health professional.
 Maybe you also have joined a professional association.
-You want to go into private practice but may not understand the best way of getting started.
+You want to go into private practice but may not understand the best way of getting started click for info.
 This article discusses five steps to help you get started with your own private practice in mental health.

 It’s often useful to begin by reflecting on the reasons why you wish to go into your own private practice, and why you especially want to work in mental health.
 Your answers may reflect a desire for control over the way you work, the kinds of clients you choose to work with and the types of problems your clients are likely to face.
 Your answers may also reflect a desire for flexibility to look after a young family, pick up school-aged children or take care of aging parents.